(Charles) Anthony Raven Crosland (19181977), by Ron Case, 1965

 Political theory having been disposed of with imagination, even if not total prescience, Crosland showed his practical sense by devoting the next two years to acting as secretary (under Gaitskell's chairmanship) to the independent committee of inquiry into the co-operative movement and writing a good report.
 Then he re-entered the House of Commons in 1959 as member for Grimsby, the constituency which he represented for the remaining seventeen and a half years of his life.
 He was quickly involved in all the Labour Party disputes which followed that lost election, urging Gaitskell on in his desire to modernize the party and dump some out-of-date ideological baggage, supporting him against unilateral disarmament, and sharply disagreeing with him over his reticence towards Macmillan's initiative for British entry to the European Community.
 Even apart from the European issue, however, he was in no way a client of his leader.
 He had too strong a personality and too critical a judgement for that.
 In some ways Gaitskell sought him more than he sought Gaitskell, and he appeared less thrown by Gaitskell's early death in 1963 than were some others in the circle.
 In the election to the leadership which followed he supported James Callaghan, who ran a bad third, rather than George Brown, who was the candidate of the majority of the Gaitskellites.

 In 1964 Crosland married again and also entered government for the first time.
-His second marriage was to Mrs Susan Barnes Catling (19272011), daughter of Mark Watson, of Baltimore, Maryland, who subsequently (sometimes under the name of Susan Barnes) became a prolific writer of skill and perception; unlike the first marriage, it was a great and continuing success and brought Crosland two stepdaughters.
+His second marriage, on 7 January, was to Mrs Susan Barnes Catling (19272011), daughter of Mark Watson, of Baltimore, Maryland, who subsequently (sometimes under the name of Susan Barnes) became a prolific writer of skill and perception; unlike the first marriage, it was a great and continuing success and brought Crosland two stepdaughters.
 His initial government post was minister of state in the newly created Department of Economic Affairs, but after only three months he filled an unexpectedly early cabinet vacancy and became secretary of state for education and science.
 He was sworn of the privy council in 1965.

 The combination of his second marriage and entry into government, some close observers felt, produced a considerable change in Crosland's personality.
 He had a happier and more rounded life, and became somewhat more benign.
 He also became more of a party politician, more stirred by ambition, less the uninhibited and fearless commentator.
 He was a successful departmental minister, a master of various subjects, but occasionally lacking in decisiveness, always believing that a decision had so carefully and logically to be thought through that he sometimes missed the moment at which to make it.
 His popular impact was also limited, and, surprising though this may seem in retrospect, he was frequently confused in the public mind with Richard Crossman.